trivago/gollum/docs/src/gen/formatter/timestamp.rst

 **Timestamp** (default: 2006-01-02 15:04:05 MST | )

-  This value defines a Go time format string that is used to format the actual timestamp that prefixes the message.
+  This value defines a Go time format string that is used to f ormat the timestamp.
   By default this parameter is set to  "2006-01-02 15:04:05 MST | ".